VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > unify the implementations.
 I've been there before and ended up
 > splitting them when further requirements came in.

-### How scalable is this approach?
+### How Scalable Is This Approach?

-With this approach you can run multiple instances of the **SubscriptionReceiver** class and the various handlers in different Windows Azure worker role instances, which enables you to scale-out your solution.
+With this approach, you can run multiple instances of the **SubscriptionReceiver** class and the various handlers in different Windows Azure worker role instances, which enables you to scale-out your solution.
 You can also have multiple instances of the **CommandBus**,